Noise Levels - 10 Most hazardous jobs for your hearing9th Nov 2015

 Prevalence of noise-induced hearing loss is highest amongst craft and skilled workers although other professions can be at risk in the same workplace if care is not applied even for short noise exposures (for example managers and visitors).
 Typical sectors for workers affected by loud noise include construction, agriculture, forestry, manufacturing of metal and wood, mining and quarrying.

-This industry has some of the noisiest tools in use such as for example drills, grinders, cutters, jackhammers or borehole tools which can reach levels of 130dB.
+This industry has some of the noisiest tools in use such as for example drills, grinders, cutters, jackhammers or borehole tools which can reach noise levels in excess of 130dB.
 Very often high levels of impulsive noise source such as compressors can cause instant hearing damage.
-Construction workers or labourers can record average exposure to noise of 84-94dB(A) and road makers exposures of 79-107dB(A) which are high.
+Construction workers or labourers, whether it's on large infrastructure projects or home builders, can record average exposure to noise of 84-94dB(A) and road makers exposures of 79-107dB(A) which are high.

 Any work involving wood chippers or chain saws will produce noise levels dB(A) of around 101 to 120 decibels which are well above the recommended levels.
 Any exposure would need to be monitored closely.
-Work involving contact with animals such as pigs will expose farm workers to a squealing noise of up to 110 decibels.
+Work involving contact with animals such as pigs will expose farm workers to a squealing noise of up to 110 decibels, and driving tractors with open windows or without cabs can be a problem too.
+Research shows that 75% of farmers experience hearing loss as they get older.
+Find out more about agricultural noise hazards.

-In particular, nursery school teachers can be exposed to high levels of noise of around of 80dB(A) combined often with bad acoustical working environments which can make things worse.
+In particular, nursery school teachers can be exposed to a steady flow of loud and high-pitched noise of around of 80dB(A) combined often with bad acoustical working environments (lots of hard surfaces and windows) which can make things worse.
 Both hearing and voice are at risk here.
 Similar issues can affect gym or swimming pool instructors who, in addition to the above, can also have loud motivational music playing in the background.
 Find out more about classroom noise.

 Music and Entertainment

-Some musicians, DJs, bar staff, floor staff and security personnel can often be subjected to exposure levels greater than 90dB(A) which is significant especially if they work long shifts.
+DJs, bar staff, floor staff and security personnel can also often be subjected to noise exposure levels greater than 90dB(A) which is significant especially if they work long shifts.
 These workers are often overlooked due to the irregular nature of their employment.
+Find out more about high noise levels in the hospitality industry.

 Airport ground control staff